-Noncredit students may receive a full refund on noncredit continuing education classes if notification is received twenty-four hours prior to the first class period or if the class is cancelled.
-After the first class meeting but prior to the second class session, students may receive a 75% refund (minus a \$5 administrative charge) if it is requested in writing.
+Noncredit students may receive a full refund on noncredit continuing education classes if notification is received one week prior to the first class period or if the class is cancelled.
+After the first class meeting but prior to the second class session, students may receive a 50% refund (minus a \$5 administrative charge) if it is requested in writing.
 No refunds will be made after the second scheduled class meeting.